INTERESTING HISTORY FACTS ABOUT POLYURETHANE

-Rigid polyurethane (PUR) and polyisocyanurate (PIR) insulation products are highly effective, lightweight and many have the ability to bond to most materials.
-Extremely low thermal conductivity and high strength to weight ratio, combined with great manufacturing versatility provides a wide range of products.
+Rigid polyurethane (PUR) and polyisocyanurate (PIR) insulation products are highly effective, lightweight, and many can bond to most materials.
+They have extremely low thermal conductivity and high strength to weight ratio.
+In combination with excellent manufacturing versatility, it provides a wide range of products.
 As a result, PIR/PUR insulation products are the natural choice for most construction insulation applications.

-Rigid PUR insulation products are made by reacting a liquid polyol component with a liquid polymeric isocyanate.
-Methylene Diphenyl di-Isocyanate (MDI), component in the presence of a blowing agent and other additives.
+Thanks to the reaction of a liquid polyol component with a liquid polymeric isocyanate, we receive Rigid PUR insulation products.
+Methylene Diphenyl di-Isocyanate (MDI), element in the presence of a blowing agent and other additives.
 The mixed components then react exothermally to form a rigid thermosetting polymer.
-Since the blowing agent evaporates during this exothermic reaction a rigid closed cell low density insulation product is created.
-Excellent insulation is achieved because the gas trapped within the closed cell structure has a very low thermal conductivity.
-And there is minimal heat conduction through the solid cell walls due to the low density, where approximately 97% of the volume of the foam is trapped gas.
+Since the blowing agent evaporates during this exothermic reaction, we will receive a rigid closed cell low-density insulation product as a result.
+Excellent insulation achieves because the gas trapped within the closed cell structure has a very low thermal conductivity.
+And there is minimal heat conduction through the solid cell walls due to the low density.
+Approximately 97% of the volume of the foam is trapped gas.

-Rigid PIR differs from PUR in that it is produced using an excess of the MDI component.
-In the presence of an appropriate catalyst the excess MDI reacts with itself to form isocyanurate which is characterised by greater heat stability.
-The resultant PIR insulation products exhibit increased fire performance and reduced combustibility and higher working temperature limits compared to PUR. when incorporated into building products, can meet some of the most demanding fire performance requirements such as those currently stipulated for some applications by the insurance industry.
+The production process of Rigid PIR uses an excess of the MDI component.
+It differs Rigid PIR from PUR.
+In the presence of an appropriate catalyst, the excess MDI reacts with itself to form isocyanurate, which means more excellent heat stability.
+The resultant PIR insulation products have excellent fire performance, reduced combustibility, and higher working temperature limits compared to PUR.
+When incorporated into building products, they can meet some of the most demanding fire performance requirements such as those currently stipulated for some applications by the insurance industry.